 Definition & Examples of the REPAYE Plan

 The Revised Pay As You Earn Repayment Plan, or REPAYE Plan, is an income-driven repayment program for federal student loans that sets monthly payments at 10% of discretionary income and establishes a maximum repayment period of 25 years.

-Learn how the REPAYE plan compares to other income-driven repayment plans.
-Find out if you qualify for REPAYE, and whether it’s the best option for you.
+Learn how the REPAYE Plan works, how it compares to other income-driven repayment plans, and whether it’s the best option to manage your student loan debt.

 If your monthly payment is calculated to equal less than $5, your required monthly payment owed is $0.
 If it is between $5 and $10, your required monthly payment is $10.

 Requirements for the REPAYE Plan

 Before switching to the plan, review these eligibility requirements to see if you qualify for it:

 - No income threshold: You don't have to earn a particular income to qualify for the REPAYE Plan.